-Creative freelancers have an advantage over other types of service providers; you can easily show potential clients what you’re capable of when submitting a scope of work, quotation, or proposal template.
+Creative freelancers have an advantage over other types of service providers; you can easily show potential clients what you’re capable of when submitting a scope of work, quotation template, or proposal template.
 Most creative designers do this with the use of a portfolio.
 Here is everything you should know about putting your freelance design portfolio together for the first time, as well as polishing up your existing portfolio for the best possible presentation!

 There is a temptation to include every job you’ve ever done in your portfolio, but this may not be your best option.
 In fact, it’s best to really consider your USP (Unique Selling Proposal) and consider showcasing work that carefully aligns with this branding position.
 If you're amazing at creating such infographic templates, then you should definitely share them.
 If you want to differentiate yourself as a talented designer with a specific set of skills, make sure the bulk of your featured work is an example of this.

 On the flipside, avoid showcase portfolio pieces for tasks you hate doing.
 Sure, you may be skilled in a particular software, but if you’re determined to not have to work with it again, it’s wise to avoid even offering it as an example in the first place.
 Make your portfolio reflect the work you want.